ImageMagick/Usage-Markdown/compose/index.md

 That is, the resulting image has the same size as the original background.
 As such you can effectively use this operator to either crop or add a border to the source or overlay image so that it becomes the same size as the given background image (along with the background meta-data).

-For example, suppose you want to make a plasma image and clip it so it is the same size at the built-in rose image.
+For example, suppose you want to make a plasma image and clip it so it is the same size as the built-in rose image.
 This will let you do it without needing to know just how big the rose image is.

 ~~~
-composite -compose Src  -size 100x100  plasma:tomato-dodgerblue \
+composite -compose Src -size 100x100 plasma:tomato-dodgerblue rose: compose_crop.gif
-          rose:   compose_crop.gif
 ~~~

 [![\[IM Output\]](compose_crop.gif)](compose_crop.gif)

-Of course the above is equivalent to a "`-crop`" of the plasma image, not a 'resize'.
+Of course, the above is equivalent to a "`-crop`" of the plasma image, not a 'resize'.
 The original image's meta-data is also preserved.
-That is even though this is now a plasma image, the image meta-data says it is still a 'rose' image and came from the "rose:" image source.
+That is, even though this is now a plasma image, the image meta-data says it is still a 'rose' image and came from the "rose:" image source.

-If the overlay is smaller then the rest of the background image is replaced with transparency to fill it out.
+If the overlay is smaller than the rest of the background image is replaced with transparency to fill it out.
 Please note however that the background must have an alpha channel, or it will fill the extra space with black (the color that '`none`' or '`transparent`' has without any alpha channel).

 ~~~
-composite -compose Src -gravity South \
-          hand_point.gif   rose:   -alpha set   compose_expand.gif
+composite -compose Src -gravity South hand_point.gif rose: -alpha set compose_expand.gif
 ~~~

 [![\[IM Output\]](hand_point.gif)](hand_point.gif)